 According to the American Kennel Club, a collection of scientific studies shows that having a dog can benefit a child’s emotional health by boosting self-esteem, making them more compassionate and empathetic, improving cognitive skills, reducing stress and making them happier

 Helping take care of the dog — whether it’s taking the dog for a walk, dumping food in his bowl or brushing his coat — helps boost self-esteem.
-Parents need to take care, however, to make sure the task assigned to the child is age appropriate and safe for both child and dog.
+Parents need to take care, however, to make sure the task assigned to the child is age-appropriate and safe for both child and dog.

 Emotional health benefits: Less anxiety

-Researchers from the Bassett Medical Center of Cooperstown, New York, showed not only do children with a dog experience less anxiety.
+Researchers from the Bassett Medical Center of Cooperstown, New York, showed that not only do children with a dog experience less anxiety.